 However, care must be taken as you should open up on your condition so as to avoid suffering in silence.
 Painful sex should be reviewed and often treated.
-So the first thing is making an arrangement to meet with your doctor.
-Having a general knowledge of the type of pain, where it is situated in the body, and then when it occurs, all this have been found to be very useful in diagnosing and treating the problem.
+The first thing is to make an arrangement to meet up with your doctor.
+It’s important to have a general knowledge about different type of pain, where it is situated in the body; when it occurs, all this may be very useful in diagnosing and treating the problem.

 Causes of painful sex in men

 Below are some of the most common causes of painful sex in men:

 - Lack of lubrication: During sex, penetration requires lubrication, either vaginal or anal.
 The absence of penetration can result in soreness.
 Some women naturally produce enough vaginal lubrication for penetrative sex, while other women need additional lubrication and over and over again, due to lots of friction from thrusting, the vaginal fluid can dry out.
 There are many types of lubricants which are available for purchase in pharmacies, supermarkets and online.
 Vaginal dryness may be caused by insufficient alertness, by taking certain medicines, or by hormone changes.
 That is why lots of foreplay and clitoris stimulation can be very useful (and enjoyable!).

 - Delayed ejaculation: Problems related to orgasm such as delayed or absent ejaculation can result in pains in the genital areas this occurs as a result of excessive penetration and friction.
 Be careful to use a lot of lubricants and try not to focus on orgasm as your main goal during sex.
 Your focus should be on the sensations you have when you and your partner are in touch with each other.
 Sex toys have also been found to be useful as they provide a high level of stimulation.